Poland seeks apology for Obama Holocaust comments

 The matter is a delicate one in Poland, which suffered a brutal Nazi occupation during World War Two and has long campaigned against suggestions it bore any responsibility for the slaughter of some 6 million European Jews.

-"The White House will apologise for the outrageous mistake," Foreign Minister Radoslaw Sikorski wrote on his Twitter account on Tuesday.
+"The White House will apologize for the outrageous mistake," Foreign Minister Radoslaw Sikorski wrote on his Twitter account on Tuesday.
 "It's a pity that ignorance and incompetence overshadowed such a momentous ceremony."

 On Wednesday, Sikorski said he did not suspect Obama of ill will and blamed the "grave mistake" on the White House's speech writers and press service.